glennpoorman/wpf-samples/README.md

 ## Requirements

-You should have (minimum) Visual Studio 2017 installed on your system.
+You should have (minimum) Visual Studio 2019 installed on your system.
+All projects currently target .NET 5.0.

 ## How to proceed